As a parent, the safety and comfort of your newborn are undoubtedly your top priorities. Enter the bedside crib – a game-changer for many new parents.

 What Is a Bedside Crib?

-Bedside cribs are specifically designed to be secured to the side of the parent’s bed, with one side of the crib lowered or removed to create a seamless connection between the adult bed and the baby’s sleeping area.
+Bedside cribs are specifically designed to be conveniently placed on one side of the parent’s bed, with one side of the crib lowered or removed to create a seamless connection between the adult bed and the baby’s sleeping area.
 This arrangement allows parents to keep their baby close throughout the night for feeding, comforting, and monitoring while ensuring the safety of separate sleep surfaces.

 Most bedside cribs come with adjustable height settings, allowing parents to match the height of the crib to their bed for a snug and secure fit.
 This feature ensures that the baby is at the same level as the parents’ mattress, minimizing the risk of gaps or spaces where the baby could become trapped or injured.